Christoph16478/iq/iq_java.md

 ----

-110. Explain FailFast iterator and FailSafe iterator along with examples for each.
+**Explain FailFast iterator and FailSafe iterator along with examples for each?**

 FailFast iterators and FailSafe iterators are used in Java Collections.

 FailFast iterators do not allow changes or modifications to the Java Collections, which means they fail when the latest element is added to the collection or an existing element gets removed from the collection.
 The FailFast iterators tend to fail and throw an exception called ConcurrentModificationException.

 Ex: ArrayList, HashMap